jpgimenez/collective.collage.megamenu/README.txt

 3. Choose whether you want to include drop-down HTML markup in the page or load it via AJAX.

+If collective.hiddencontent is available:

+4. Automatically hide all folder contents (and folder itself) when megamenu-enabling.
+5. Automatically show all folder contents (and folder itself) when megamenu-disabling.

 Next steps (required functionalities)
 =====================================

 1. Display actions in folder default pages (actions aren't shown in News folder when using News collection as default page).
 DONE!
 #.
 Hide ``plone.global_sections`` viewlet after installation.
 DONE!
 #.
 Add interfaces for every browser view and viewlet.
+WORKING
 #.
 Backport to Plone 3.
 #.
 Add tests for everything.